-The term sports car can define standard sports cars, or it can be used to describe a high-performance sports car.
+The term sports car can refer to standard sports cars, or it can be used to describe a high-performance sports car.
 It can also be used when discussing supercars or hypercars.
 These four classifications have some similarities, but they are also different from one another.

 1. Standard Sports Car

-The most basic sports car is defined as standard.
-It’s going to have the lowest price from the list and feature the least amount of performance.
+The most basic sports car is termed ‘standard.’
+It’s going to have the lowest price on the list and feature the least amount of performance.
 The majority of cars in this category feature a 2+2 configuration.
 This car has two doors, along with two front seats and possibly two smaller rear seats or a storage area.

 The standard sports car is made from aluminum, steel and other conventional materials.
 With this construction, the price can be kept a little lower.